adamhill/ArchitecturalKatas-2023/README.md

 **Future-ready Integration Support**

 In an ever-evolving technological landscape, the ability to adapt and evolve is paramount.
-Recognizing this, our solutions team is dedicated to enabling Wildlife AI to gear towards supporting future growth and innovation through robust integrations.
+Recognizing this, our solutions team is dedicated to enabling Wildlife AI's users to gear towards supporting future growth and innovation through robust integrations.
 This forward-thinking approach ensures that Wildlife AI's systems remain flexible and adaptable, accommodating emerging trends and technologies.
 By doing so, Wildlife AI can position itself to stay ahead of the curve and continue providing state-of-the-art solutions to support its mission.

 ### Summary
-In summary, focusing on rapid market access, ecological conservation, and future-proofing systems that allow to shape the core values and actions of Wildlife AI the solution our team proposes should meet the needs of Wildlife AI's business today but also anticipate and address the challenges and opportunities of tomorrow.
+In summary, focusing on prototype testing the product, ecological conservation, and future-proofing systems that allow to shape the core values and actions of Wildlife AI the solution our team proposes should meet the needs of Wildlife AI's business today but also anticipate and address the challenges and opportunities of tomorrow.

 ## 3.2 Architecture Characteristics